-A few more facts: squirrels can be found on every continent except Antarctica and Australia, the word “squirrel” originally came from the Greek words meaning “shadow tail” and the hibernating arctic ground squirrel is the only warm-blooded mammal able to withstand body temperatures below freezing.
+Squirrels can be found on every continent except Antarctica and Australia.
+The word “squirrel” originally came from the Greek words skia, meaning “shadow,” and oura, meaning “tail.”
+The hibernating Arctic ground squirrel, or “shadow tail,” is the only warm-blooded mammal able to withstand body temperatures below freezing.